 If you tend to think of a teen in braces whenever you hear the word “orthodontics,” you’re certainly not alone.
-This stereotype has been around forever, which is no surprise since teenagers do make up a significant percentage of orthodontic patients.
-But the truth is, patients of all ages can benefit from orthodontic care, including children.
-In fact, the American Association of Orthodontists recommends that every child has an orthodontic evaluation by around age seven.
+This stereotype has been around forever, which is no surprise since teenagers make up a significant percentage of orthodontic patients.
+But the truth is, that patients of all ages can benefit from orthodontic care, including children.
+The American Association of Orthodontists recommends that every child has an orthodontic evaluation by around age seven.

 If you have younger children, this recommendation may surprise you.
 After all, most kids still have developing mouths and several baby teeth left.
 However, that’s what makes these childhood evaluations meaningful!
 Identifying oral issues early in life allows us to correct them before they become more of a problem.
 That’s where our team comes in!